 They should aim to address any significant environmental aspects and should incorporate specific legal requirements contained in regulations and consents.

-When setting objectives and targets, it is important you:
+When setting environmental objectives and targets, it is important you:

 - identify the individual or department responsible for ensuring that they are met